Tree-Regularized Bayesian Latent Class Analysis for Improving Weakly Separated Dietary Pattern Subtyping in Small-Sized Subpopulations: Simulation

 \subsection{Simulation II: Semi-Synthetic Data}

-Simulation II mimicked the real data in the HCHS/SOL study to investigate whether DDT-LCM can confer statistical benefits under the realistic sample size and degree of between-class separation observed in the data.
+We mimicked the real data in the HCHS/SOL study to investigate whether DDT-LCM can confer statistical benefits under the realistic sample size and between-class separation observed in the data.
 We also sought to evaluate a method to perform data-driven selection of $K$ in such scenarios.
 To this end, we simulated $J = 78$ granular items categorized into $G = 7$ major food groups, and $N = 400, 800$ subjects in $K = 6$ latent classes.
-See Supplementary Section \ref{sec:sim:semisynthetic:setup} for the detailed setup.
+See Section \ref{sec:sim:real:setup} of the Supplement for the detailed setup.

-Figure \ref{fig:sim_boxplot_real_combined} displays the estimation results of DDT-LCM compared to alternative methods.
+Figure \ref{fig:sim_boxplot_real_combined} displays the estimation results of DDT-LCM compared to alternative methods, assuming that the true $K$ is known.
 Under the realistic weak class separation scenario, DDT-LCM is capable of more accurately recovering the true tree and LCM parameters under sample sizes below and above our real data size ($N = 496$), suggesting its practical usefulness in deriving patterns for small-sized subpopulations.
 Moreover, we notice that for the majority of the simulated datasets, BayesLCM (with either heterogeneous or homogeneous variance) tends to merge two or more latent classes by forcing the class probabilities of these classes to near zero.
 The independent priors on $\bTheta$ do not facilitate BayesLCM to leverage similarity information across classes, leading to incorrect merging of classes.
 These results demonstrate the ability of DDT-LCM to handle complicated weakly separated real data scenarios by producing reliable estimates.
-Supplementary Figure \ref{fig:sigma_llk_difference} indicates that the proposed model (i) produces higher predictive log-likelihoods than model (iv).
-Supplementary Section \ref{sec:simulation:real:variance} includes a discussion about diffusion variance parameter estimation.
+Figure \ref{fig:sigma_llk_difference} of the Supplement indicates that the proposed model (i) produces higher predictive log-likelihoods than model (iv).
+Section \ref{sec:simulation:real:variance} of the Supplement includes a discussion about diffusion variance parameter estimation.

-The performance of DDT-LCM in the simulations has been demonstrated under a known $K$.
-To provide a practical estimation pipeline applicable to real-world data, Supplementary Section \ref{sec:sim:synthetic:selectK} describes a method to select $K$ in a data-driven manner.